Kyligence/kylin-tpch/README.md

 # How to deploy Kylin4 on EC2

+Target:

-Target: deploy Kylin4 on Ec2 with Spark Standalone mode
+1. Deploy Kylin4 on Ec2 with Spark Standalone mode

+2. Removed the dependency of hadoop and start quickly

+3. Create a Kylin4 cluster on aws automatically in 10 minutes

 ## Prerequisite

 ##### I. Clone or Download this repo

 ##### II.
-Download Packages & Upload them to S3 Path which suffix is */tars, example: `s3://xxx/kylin/tars`
+Download Packages & Upload them to S3 Path which suffix is */tar, example: `s3://xxx/kylin/tar`

 > Note: Download packages for decreasing time of installation.